stevana/stateful-pbt-with-fakes/README-unprocessed.md

 That way if we find a race, we can change the import from `import Data.IORef` to `import SleepyIORef` and rerun the tests and get better shrinking.

-This situation is not ideal, but save us the trouble of having to reimplement a scheduler.
+This situation is not ideal, but save us the trouble of having to re-implement a scheduler.

 It's worth stressing that the race is found in the unmodified code and the